-If the item can't be repaired the claims handler will value your replacement on a like for like, new for old basis.
-We may make a reduction for wear tear or betterment, if the sum insured is not sufficient.
-(We don’t cover wear and tear to underground services).
+If the item can't be repaired the claims handler will look to find a replacement item of similar quality.
+If this is not possible they will agree a cash payment based on the replacement value.
+We may make a reduction for wear tear or betterment (we don't cover wear and tear to underground services).
 A supplier may also be allocated to value and replace the item.

 The supplier will give you the option of a replacement or a cash settlement.
 They might also ask for receipts and photos of the damaged item.
 If we do pay cash the amount we pay will reflect any discounts we may have received had we replaced the property.

 If you’re claiming for damage to your buildings, the claims handler may send a surveyor to your home to value the work that needs to be done.
 The appointed surveyor will validate the damage and if the claim is covered a cash settlement will be offered that you can use to pay for the repairs.
 With Specialist Home Insurance, we'll discuss settlement options with you and your preference.
 If you’d like the work to be completed for you, then a tradesperson will be contacted to carry out the work.

 If you’re claiming for a large loss such as a flood, escape of water (for example a burst pipe), fire or subsidence, the claims handler may send a loss adjuster to your home to survey the damage caused.

 The loss adjuster will then contact the correct tradesperson and suppliers to repair the damage and manage the process for you.
 They’ll offer a cash settlement if you prefer.